- Details

 Similarly, if the month is prematurely ended on 29th day due to human errors (or by accepting erroneous foreign news), the future months are likely to be more than 30 days long, which is also not allowed.
 It is either 29 or 30 days and not less than 29 or more than 30 days.

-Furthermore, the Fiqh scholars have stated that the Hilal must be seen on the 30th day (in clear sky) otherwise the start must have been wrong and if that's Ramadan then a Fast must be kept on the 31st day.
+Furthermore, the Fiqh scholars have stated that the Hilal must be seen on the 30th day (in clear sky, [except during a Major Lunar Standstill]) otherwise the start must have been wrong and if that's Ramadan then a Fast must be kept on the 31st day.
 In the case of the Hilal being sighted on the 28th date, a Qadha fast must be kept after Eid (see references).

 Therefore, it is necessary for the UK Muslims to look for the Hilal on both 29th and the next day (30th or 1st) to minimise errors, especially in adverse weather conditions of the UK.